carpentries/instructor-training/episodes/04-expertise.md

 ## Limitations of Expertise

-Because your learners' mental models will be less densly connected than your own, a conclusion that seems obvious to you will not seem that way to your learners.
+Because your learners' mental models will likely be less densely connected than your own, a conclusion that seems obvious to you will not seem that way to your learners.
 Another feature of expertise that has important consequences for teaching is the ability of experts to make use of *fluid representations*.
 Two ways of thinking about a problem